stevenheroo/simple-kafka-producer-app/README.md

 Process \
 **_Step 1_** \
 Download Kafka from https://kafka.apache.org/downloads \
-and install I'm using a Linux OS, choose the one suitable for you OS. \
+and install I'm using a Linux OS, choose the suitable one \
-and follow installation instruction. \
+and follow installation instructions. \
 After successful installation: \
-1. Create a folder(called = data) in the Kafka directory, which had two folders inside as well(zookeeper & kafka-logs).
+1. Create a folder(called = data) in the Kafka directory, create two folders in data dir (zookeeper & kafka-logs).
 2. Copy the path of the folder inside their parent Folder(data), and edit => [config/zookeeper.properties] copy kafka-logs path and edit [server.properties]. \